zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Solidity,-Docs-and-ABI.rst

       mapping balances(address) returns uint256 with function(address a) returns uint256 { return a; };
     };

-This documentation would then allow the Ethereum browser to translate any message (and thus transaction) going in to this contract into English (and on to other languages hence).
+This documentation would then allow the Expanse browser to translate any message (and thus transaction) going in to this contract into English (and on to other languages hence).
 It would also allow a lay viewer to immediately discern what the contract conforms to; in this